 Queenstown Tasmania : A feature packed town at the end of urbanisation.

 During the summer of 1881 Con Lynch and Tom Currie led foraging parties inland from Macquarie Harbour to explore beyond the first King River gorge and the tributing Queen River.
 The motivation was to find new exploitable stands of valuable Huon Pine and prospect for Gold.
-They found a huge tract of ancient temperate rainforest with the densest proliferation of ancient Huon Pines and astonishingly King Billy pines growing together.
+They found a huge tract of temperate rainforest with the densest proliferation of ancient Huon Pines and, astonishingly, King Billy pines growing together.
 They also panned traces of Gold in the Queen River.
 The government had recently made the incredible reward sum of 5000 pounds payable to the discoverer of a minable Goldfield in an effort to stop the population drain to the Victorian rush.
 A huge sum of money at the time, more than enough incentive to get hardy prospectors exploring the Western Wilderness.

 Horsetail Falls - pre devastation